s4m520/COSC-3411-Alpha/README.md

 ## Requirements for Testing:
 - A vulnerable Windows virtual machine
 - Firewall disabled on the Windows VM
-- A vulnerable EternalBlue Service on port 445
+- A vulnerable EternalBlue service on port 445
 - Attacker machine must be Kali Linux
 - Both machines must be on the same network

-**The Windows VM that I used for testing** https://archive.org/details/Windows_Server_2008_R2_x64.iso_reupload
+**The Windows VM that I used for testing:** https://archive.org/details/Windows_Server_2008_R2_x64.iso_reupload